aherstek/project2414/README.md

 ## Group Name: Web 4
 ### Group Members
   - Andie Herstek
-  - Chloe Nevin
-  - Rajesh Dulal
+  - Thulya Sabu
   - Tali Jonker

 ## Ideal
-Using a web-based solution, staff of UDOT should be able to access current room-level information and navigate between rooms and outdoor spaces around their building.
+Using a web-based solution, staff of TCDSB should be able to access current room-level information and navigate between rooms and outdoor spaces around their building.

 ## Reality
 Staff currently do not have access to one single digital platform that provides room-level information for their business readily available at their fingertips.
 Navigation between rooms and buildings is currently paper-based and outdated.